 If you are in trouble with your repayments, whether you are having difficulty repaying or you’re about to lose your house, The Mortgage Stress Handbook is a must read.
 It’s a publication on the NSW Legal Aid website, however the credit law it refers to is national and the handbook contains a stack of national and state based contacts for the other states and territories on the last page.

 The more you borrow, the more Lenders Mortgage Insurance you need.
 Lenders Mortgage Insurance is not designed to cover you at all.
 In the event you can’t make the mortgage repayments, your house is sold, and the bank is out of pocket, Lenders Mortgage Insurance covers the difference.
-E.g. A house is bought for $500,000 with a mortgage of $475,000.
-Upon you making no repayments, and in a falling house market (where prices drop) the house sale price that the bank gets is $450,000.
+E.g. A home is bought for $500,000 with a mortgage of $475,000.
+Upon you making no repayments, and in a falling housing market (where prices drop) the sale price that the bank gets is $450,000.

-The $25,000 difference between what you borrowed and what the bank sells your house for is covered by the Lenders Mortgage Insurance and given to the bank by the insurance company.
+The $25,000 difference between what you borrowed and what the bank sells your home for is covered by the Lenders Mortgage Insurance and given to the bank by the insurance company.
 The insurance company then chases you for that 25 grand.
 You have paid for the bank’s insurance policy but you are not covered yourself if things go wrong.